Architecture

 • a SQLite-backed local store that persists projects, issues, workspaces, sessions, commands, and runtime events

-• an orchestrator plus agent runner that turn queued issues into workspaces and Codex sessions
+• an orchestrator plus Codex runner that turns queued issues into workspaces and Codex sessions

 • a private MCP daemon that maestro mcp bridges over stdio